-As set out in the Strategic Report on pages 4 to 8, the current activity of the company is to explore investment opportunities.
-The Company had £59,284 cash as at 31 December 2020 and ongoing operational costs of circa £200,000 per annum providing significant headroom to fund costs associated with evaluating acquisitions and investments, including due diligence.
-As set out on note 18, since the reporting date the company has secured £100,000 of convertible loan.
-The directors have also agreed to further equity issues to raise fund to cover all cost
+As set out in the Strategic Report on pages 4 to 9, the current activity of the company is to explore investment opportunities.
+The Company had £490,988 cash as at 31 January 2020 and ongoing operational costs of circa £200,000 per annum providing significant headroom to fund costs associated with evaluating acquisitions and investments, including due diligence.
 On this basis, the Board considers the company to have sufficient resources to remain in operational existence for the foreseeable future.